Nadal leaves ATP Finals with consolation win over Ruud

 Nadal already has the 2023 season, which begins in January, in his sights.

-"For 2023, just let's try to have the right preparation, work the proper way and start the season with the right energy, the right attitude, to reach the level that I need to be competitive from the beginning.
+"For 2023, just let's try to have the right preparation, work the proper way and start the season with the right energy and attitude, to reach the level that I need to be competitive from the beginning.
 Let's try it, I am excited about it."

 Norwegian Ruud was not able to break his losing streak against players at the top of rankings and suffered an eighth straight defeat to a player in the top three.
 He has not won a set in any of those losses.